ArielHorwitz/finalyze/README.md

 At the very least, the `ingestion.directories` table in the config must be populated with the path where the raw source files are located.

-A minimal config file will be produced automatically if missing.
+A config file with default values will be produced automatically if missing.
 Options are customizable only via the config file.
-For all possible options, see [config.py](finalyze/config.py).
+For all possible options and some explanation, see [config.py](finalyze/config.py).

 See also: `finalyze --help`